seanbuscay/7-Iron/documentation/user-guide/project-files.md

 I recommend using Rsync for large projects, and NFS for most projects.
 Please read the documentation in the links above for the type you'd like to use.

-Then, edit this section in the Vagrant file to uncomment and use your desired sync type:
+Then, edit this section in the Vagrantfile to uncomment your desired sync type and comment out the other sync types:

 ```
 # Uncomment the line below to use the default synced folder type (Virtual box).
-# config.vm.synced_folder sync_source, sync_target
+config.vm.synced_folder sync_source, sync_target

 # Unccoment the line below to use the nfs synced folder type
 # config.vm.synced_folder sync_source , sync_target, type: 'nfs'